-For boys – jeans, slacks, sport or dress shirts, sweaters, sweatshirts, T-shirts, shoes with socks, hair that is trimmed, clean, and well-groomed.
+- For boys – uniform shirt with navy blue, beige or khaki uniform pants or shorts, shoes with socks, hair that is trimmed, clean, and well-groomed.
 Sweat pants are not acceptable for classroom wear.

 The following guidelines are intended to assist parents in the selection of clothing for school:

 Clothing which has become worn, faded, and in need of repair should not be worn to school.
 Some blouses and shirts may need to be tucked in.
 Boys and girls (grades 1-8) must wear a belt if wearing slacks with belt loops.
-Boys’ hair that is excessively long or hangs over the eyes is NOT acceptable.
+Boys’ hair that is excessively long or hangs over the eyes is NOT

-Dresses and skirts should come to within an inch of the top of the knee or be longer.
+Dresses and skirts should come to within 1 inch of the top of the knee or be longer.
 Shorts should be no shorter than 2 inches above the knee.
-Shorts may be worn underneath dresses or skirts (this is especially encouraged for girls in grades K-4).
-Tight clothing, sleeveless clothing and tank tops should NOT be worn.
-Shirts should be buttoned sufficiently to cover the chest.
-Blouses which allow the midriff to be exposed (in any situation, including bending over or raising arms) are not allowed.
+Shorts may be worn underneath dresses or skirts (this is especially encouraged for girls in grades PreK-Grade 4

 For safety of Students:

 In God’s eyes, the inward adorning of a meek and quiet spirit is “of great price” as opposed to the outward adorning of “wearing of gold” and the “putting on of apparel” (I Peter 3:3, 4).
-Therefore, jewelry (including jewelry made from cloth, yarn, etc.), excessive cosmetics, body glitter, nail polish, tattoos, body painting (pictures/emblem/logo/etc, extreme or faddish styles of clothing, items that distract, and extreme or faddish hairstyles and colors are not considered necessary and should NOT be worn to school.
+Therefore, jewelry (including jewelry made from cloth, yarn, etc.), excessive cosmetics, body glitter, tinted nail polish, tattoos(temporary or permanent), body painting (pictures/emblem/logo/etc.), extreme or faddish styles of clothing, items that distract, and extreme or faddish hairstyles and colors are not considered necessary and should NOT be worn to school.
 The wearing of earrings is not permitted.
 If ears are pierced, a flesh tone spacer without decorative tips (color or metal), can be worn.
 NO EXCEPTIONS.
 Teachers nor staff members are not allowed to remove earrings.
 If the student is not capable of removing earrings on their own, a parent will be called to do so.

-Teachers, as role models to their students, will dress modestly and professionally at all times taking into consideration the activities they will participate in on a given day.
+Teachers and staff, as role models to the students, will dress modestly and professionally at all times taking into consideration the activities they will participate in on a given day.

 Please dress your kindergarten child in clothes that he/she can fasten and/or unfasten on their own (for toileting needs).
 Also, an extra set of clothes should be sent to school for emergency needs.